ctp-eos/ctp-eos/README.md

-INTRODUCING THE CTP ENERGY OPERATIONG SYSTEM (CTP-EOS)
+INTRODUCING THE CTP ENERGY OPERATING SYSTEM (CTP-EOS)

 - 👋 Hi, I’m @ctp-eos (or the CTP Energy Operating System)
 - CTP-EOS will be/is divided into two parts.